quchen/stgi/README.md

 ### Heap

 The heap is a mapping from memory addresses to heap objects, which can be closures or black holes (see below).
+Heap entries are allocated by `let(rec)`, and deallocated by garbage collection.

-To help the user, closures are annotated with `Fun` (takes arguments), `Con` (data constructors), and `Thunk` (suspended computations).
+As a visual guide to the user, closures are annotated with `Fun` (takes arguments), `Con` (data constructors), and `Thunk` (suspended computations).

 ### Black holes

-The heap does not only contain closures (lambda forms with values for the free variables), but also black holes.
+The heap does not only contain closures, but also black holes.
 Black holes are annotated with the step in which they were created; this annotation is purely for display purposes, and not used by the machine.

 At runtime, when an updatable closure is entered (evaluated), it is overwritten by a black hole.
 Black holes do not only provide better overview over what